reuteras/hashset/README.md

 ## Linux hash sets of known files for Autopsy

 Can't store the generated files on GitHub due to the large size of the generated files.
-Observe that To download the files for Ubuntu 20.04 LTS (x86 and x64) you will need almost 300 GB of disk space.
+Observe that to download the files for Ubuntu 20.04 LTS (x86 and x64) you will need almost 300 GB of disk space.

 To create an index for Ubuntu 20.04 run